-Brushing your dog’s teeth at least three times a week will help prevent cavities and gum disease.
+Brushing your dog’s teeth or using an enzyme toothpaste daily will help prevent cavities and gum disease.
 If possible, brush their teeth every day.

 Finally, Weimaraners need to have their nails trimmed twice a month.
 They also need their paws moisturized frequently to keep them healthy and comfortable.
 You can make your own paw balm at home or buy some to help keep their paw pads healthy.

 These dogs are high-energy and are always eager to play with their family.
 Because of their intense energy levels they need at least one hour of walking per day.
 They may also need trips to the lake or dog park multiple times a week.
 This will help your Weimaraner be a calmer and healthier dog overall.

 The Weimaraner stands 23 to 27 inches tall and weighs 55 to 80 pounds.